 Sometimes the in-class readings have a summary video associated with it from the Crash Course Physics series with Dr. Shini Somara and PBS Digital Studios.
-There is a link to the videos on the Class Resources web page, under "Preliminary Materials and General Resources".
+There is a link to the videos on the Class Resources web page, under "General Resources".

 Activity Guide Entries: An Activity Guide has been developed to support the Workshop Physics approach to learning.
 Inclass written work will consist primarily of documenting your class activities by filling in the entries in the "activity" spaces provided.
 You are encouraged to keep your own notes in the margins of the Activity Guide.
 You should not make a practice of waiting until after class to fill in your guide.
+Some corrections to the Activity Guide pages are available on the class resources web page; your entries should be updated before each class period.

 Activity Guide entries describe observations, derivations, calculations, and answers to questions.
-In the guide, a group of numbers signifying the unit, section, and activity number followed by the bold word Activity: (e.g., 5.2.2.
-Activity: Applying a Rubber Band Force) indicates that a series of entries using data, words, sketches, or graphs is requested.
+In the guide, a group of numbers signifying the unit, section, and activity number followed by the bold word Activity: (e.g. 16.3.2.
+Activity: Converting Between Temperature Scales) indicates that a series of entries using data, words, sketches, or graphs is requested.
 Although you may use the same data and graphs as your partner(s) and discuss concepts with your classmates, all entries should reflect your own understanding of the concepts and the meaning of the data and graphs you are presenting.
 Thus each Activity Guide entry must be written in your own words.
 Students who copy Activity Guide entries from current or old Guides will be reported for plagiarism.
 The first such occurrence will result in a score of zero on that entry; the second occurrence will result in failure of the course.